Aston Martin and Girard-Perregaux's second limited edition watch is seriously stunning

 The colour dates back to the early 1900s, when various colours were assigned to racing cars to distinguish the different nationalities of the teams.
 As a result, French cars were presented in blue, Italian cars were famously red, Belgian cars were yellow, German cars were silver, and British cars were dressed in British Racing Green.
 As a British marque, Aston Martin adopted green as its racing colour with the most famous example being the Aston Martin DBR1 that won the 24 Hours of Le Mans in 1959.
 From that car to the modern-day Formula 1 car, Aston Martin’s racing colour has remained green.

 The automotive influences also encompass cross-hatching, a diamond-like pattern first seen with the carmaker’s ‘AM’ logo (1921 – 1926).
-This motif was also inspired by the quilted seats found in the British brand’s numerous high-performance sports cars.
+This motif was also inspired by the quilted seats found in the British brand’s cars.

 Three counters grace the dial, two chronograph registers and a small seconds display.
 Each counter features a partially openworked hand.